LesFerch/WinSetView/Manual.md

 Note: The *Relevance* column heading (*Search.Rank* property) is *only* shown in search results and is therefore always blue in WinSetView, regardless of this setting.

-#### Legacy row and icon spacing

-**Note**: This option will not appear if your computer is in dark mode, as it is not compatible (text will be black).
-If you previously enabled this option while in light mode, clicking Submit in WinSetView will automatically clear this setting so that you will be returned to light text on a dark background.
+#### Windows XP/Vista view mode

-When this option is enabled, Explorer will use the Windows XP/Vista style view modes.
-Rows in List and Details views are closer together, icon row spacing is not affected by long filenames, and file names in icon views only wrap on certain characters, such as spaces and hyphens.
+This option was labeled "Legacy row and icon spacing" in previous WinSetView versions.
+When this option is enabled, Explorer will use the Windows XP/Vista style view mode.
+In this mode, rows in List and Details views are closer together, icon row spacing is not affected by long filenames, file names in icon views only wrap on certain characters (such as spaces and hyphens), and selected files in Explorer remain selected after changing the sort order.

+Also, when this option is enabled, you can freely rearrange files and folders in Details and Icon views, but those arrangements will be forgotten when the folder is closed, unless you are running Windows 7, Windows 8.x, or a Windows 10 build that is lower than 1703.

 Tiles and Content view behave in odd ways when this option is enabled.
 You may see one view upon setting the view and then a different view after closing and re-opening the folder.
-Note that Content view did not exist in Windows Vista and its Tile mode was different than the modern Tiles view, so the odd results are not too surprising.
+Content view did not exist in XP/Vista and the Tile mode was different than the modern Tiles view, so the odd results are expected.

-When this feature is enabled, selected files in Explorer remain selected after changing the sort order, just as they did in Windows XP/Vista.

-Also, when this option is enabled, you can freely rearrange files and folders in Details and Icon views, but those arrangements will be forgotten when the folder is closed, unless you are running Windows 7, Windows 8.x, or a Windows 10 build that is lower than 1703.

-If you want this feature with dark mode, that can be done by using the program [QTTabBar](http://qttabbar.wikidot.com/).
-Select the "beta" download.
+**Note**: The Windows XP/Vista view mode does not apply to file open/save dialogs.
+If "Use General Items view for connected devices" is checked, you may see the XP/Vista view upon first touch of a folder in a file dialog, but the next visit to that folder, via a file dialog, will use the modern view.

+**Note**: When Explorer is set to use this mode, it uses the system setting for the text color.
+That's not a problem if you are using light colors in Windows.
+However, if you switch to dark mode with this option enabled, you will get black text on a dark background.
+You can change the system text color, but be warned that change will be system-wide.
+There is no registry setting to change the text color exclusively for Explorer.
+Setting a system text color that can be seen on both light and dark backgrounds is one workaround.
+Another option is to install the program [QTTabBar](http://qttabbar.wikidot.com/) (select the "beta" download).
+QTTabBar will automatically change Explorer's text to white when dark mode is enabled.

 #### Disable full row select

+This option is available only when **Windows XP/Vista view mode** is checked.

 When this option is checked, only the file name is highlighted in Details view, instead of the whole row.

-This option only appears when **Legacy row and icon spacing** is checked because the folder flags that enable the legacy spacing are required to disable full row select.
+#### Auto arrange

+This option is available only when **Windows XP/Vista view mode** is checked.

+Check or uncheck to set the default state for Auto arrange.

+#### Align to grid

+This option is available only when **Windows XP/Vista view mode** is checked.

+Check or uncheck to set the default state for Align to grid.

+#### System text color

+This option is available only when **Windows XP/Vista view mode** is checked.

+Click this button to change the system text color.
+There is no need to change the color if you are using the default light mode.
+If you are using dark mode, with Windows XP/Vista view mode, you may need to change the text color to something lighter so it's readable.
+Don't change the text to white because there are places in the system, such as the "Programs and Features" control panel item, where you will end up with white text on a white background.
+Do not use this option if you are using the app QTTabBar as it will take care of the text color for you.

+Sample text, showing the current text color on both light and dark backgrounds, is shown beside the button.
+The sample text is actually the currently selected RGB color values (e.g. 0 0 0 = black).

+The change to the system text color takes effect on next logout/login (or next restart).

 #### Use General Items view for connected devices

 Connected devices, such as phones and tablets, normally open in **Tiles** view with no option to easily change the view.
 The **Apply to folders** option is grayed out (or available but does nothing) for such devices, requiring view changes to be done folder by folder.
 Enabling the **Use General Items view for connected devices** option causes such devices to open in the same view that has been set for **General Items**.

-Only the view mode (e.g. List, Details, etc.) applies to the connected device.
-There is a separate set of column headings for such devices and no documented method to change the defaults.

 Please note that this option causes all virtual folders, that share the General Items GUID, such as **Devices and Printers** and **Fonts**, to be displayed with the same view as **General Items**.
 So, for example, if you enable this option and have your **General Items** view set to **Details**, those other special folders will also be displayed in Details view.

 WinSetView provides an option to set a specific view for **This PC** so that it's not affected by this setting.
 Unfortunately, it's not practical to provide options to set specific views for all special folders, that share the General Items GUID, as they cannot be set discreetly (i.e. it requires capturing many permutations of binary settings).

-As of version 2.97, this option is set to *unchecked* by default since the change in view for folders such as **Fonts** would catch some users by surprise.
+This option is set to *unchecked* by default since the change in view for folders such as **Fonts** would catch some users by surprise.

+#### Use General Items column settings for connected devices

+This option appears when **Use General Items view for connected devices** is checked.

+When this option is checked, the column settings for the **General Items** folder type are propagated to special folder views, such as phones and tablets.
+This includes the selected columns, their arrangement, column widths, and sort and group by settings.

+**Note**: Only the columns that are both common to **General Items** folders and the special folder will be displayed.
+For example, columns such as **Size**, **Modified date**, and **Type** will be shown in the phone or tablet view, but a column such as **Tags** (which is not typically available for a phone or tablet) will not be shown.

+**Note**: When this option is enabled, you will briefly see an Explorer window open and close when WinSetView is applying your preferences.
+This is necessary for WinSetView to capture the General Items view settings in the binary format required for this option.

 #### Make All Folders Generic